Grants Management Coordinator Jobs in Kigoma

 The Coordinator provides expert advisory services and will have oversight of the DRCs Grant Management Minimum Standards function by working closely with the programme team and providing technical advice to all team members on donor rules and regulations to ensure all programs are compliant.
 The Grants Management Coordinator will work collaboratively with the Programme Managers/Coordinators, Program Sector Leads, Monitoring, Evaluation and Learning Team, Finance, and Headquarters staff as well as externally with donors and DRC programme partners.

-- Provides expert advisory services for the specialized area of grants management and donor > compliance with a significant impact on the organization as a whole. > - The GM Specialist will work across multiple sectors/disciplines/geographic areas within the > organization to contribute to organizational goals. > - Act as focal point for the Grants Management DRC Dynamics system and train relevant staff on the > grants management module.
+- Provides expert advisory services for the specialized area of grants management and donor compliance with a significant impact on the organization as a whole.

+- The GM coordinator will work across multiple sectors/disciplines/geographic areas within the organization to contribute to organizational goals.

+- Act as focal point for the Grants Management DRC Dynamics system and train relevant staff on the grants management module.